Jahan08/-High-Throughput-Virtual-Screening-for-Hit-Finding-and-Evaluation/README.md

  * Protein reliability report to see how structure change during preparation

+ ### Note - sometimes protein reliability report results appear to be worse after protein preparation.
+Inspect the elements that are “worse” and decide if these are of genuine concern or not.
+E.g. if steric clashes have increased, assess whether these clashes are from crystal mates (toggle on Show crystal mates in the Protein Reliability Report panel).
+Neighboring crystals of the same protein are often not biologically relevant.

  * SiteMap - Explore the druggability of the binding site.
 SiteMap will identify pockets either with or without using a known ligand.
 The visual representation is split into hydrophobic yellow regions, and red hydrogen bond acceptor and blue hydrogen bond donor regions and metal binding regions colored pink.
 A number of scores are also generated, and these can be used to assess whether the target’s binding pocket is worth exploring further.
 The Balance metric is a measure of whether a site has a good mixture of hydrophobic and polar regions for ligands to bind to, and the Volume of the pocket or binding site is a useful measure that allows us to identify if it will be able to accommodate ligands of a certain size.

 ### Note : Before analyzing the prepared protein structure we are going to remove all the water molecules.
 Sitemap generate hydrophobic and hydrophylic contour map